holochain/docs-pages/src/concepts/9_signals.md

 # 9. Signals: Communicating without waiting for a response

 <div class="coreconcepts-intro" markdown="1">A DNA usually only receives function calls from the outside world and returns a response.
-But a DNA can also push **signals** to a listening UI on the agent’s device, or another agent on the same DHT.
+But a DNA can also push **signals** to a listening client on the agent’s device, or another agent on the same DHT.
 </div>

 <div class="coreconcepts-orientation" markdown="1">